 A completely general solution as assignment is impossible because the effort and time needed would be too much Therefore, your only have to handle the following special cases.

 The full SQL SELECT clause allow for attributes, constants and expressions of those to be output.
 There also can by single valued functions and aggregate functions, for example “SELECT A, B, 5, MOD(B,10), MAX(C) FROM T”.
 In the assignment, the SELECT clause will only contain fully qualified attribute names, For example “SELECT R.A, S.B, S.C”.
-The use pf aggregate functions is limited to statements with a GROUP BY clause.
+The use of aggregate functions is limited to statements with a GROUP BY clause.

 The full FROM clause supports an arbitrary number of tables to be combined by Joins and Cartesian Products.
 In the assignment there will be either one or two tables in the FROM clause.

 Furthermore, in the assignment a SELECT statement will maximally have one Join or none at all.
 Further, there will be no Cartesian Products or Outer Joins.
 Join conditions will be specified in the WHERE clause, i.e. according to the original (first) specification by the creators of the SQL language.
-For example, instead of the formulation “FROM EMP JOIN DEPT ON (EMP.DNO = DEPT.DNO)” the formulation will always be “FROM EMP, DEPT WHERE EMP.DNO = DEPT.DNO”.
+For example, instead of the formulation “FROM EMP JOIN DEPT ON (EMP.DNO = DEPT.DNO)” the formulation will always be “FROM EMP, DEPT WHERE (EMP.DNO = DEPT.DNO)”.

 Furthermore, apart from a Join condition the WHERE clause will be limited to simple attribute value comparisons which are connected either by one AND or one OR operator.
 You need not consider the logical NOT operator.
 Nested selects, set operations, etc. also need not be dealt with.
 Just focus on a clever implementation of the Join operation on two partitioned tables

 The WHERE clause of a SELECT statement, by which two tables are joined will therefore be limited to the following cases.
 The keyword WHERE will be followed by the JOIN condition in parentheses.
 Sometimes the SELECT statement will have one additional non-join conditions on one or both tables.
 In this case the logical operator AND will always be used and the comparisons will be parenthesized.

+Furthermore a SELECT statement counting the number of rows in a table needs to be supported

 The following examples outline the types of statements that your federation layer should be able to execute.

+SELECT count all table

+SELECT COUNT(*) FROM R

 SELECT without Join

 WHERE (R.A = R.C)